 Our vision is a connected family law system that minimises conflict and supports the best interests of children.

-We seek to achieve the vision by encouraging professionals to work together, and providing opportunities to learn and share information.
+We seek to achieve this vision by encouraging professionals to work together, and providing opportunities to learn and share information.

 We aim to:

 - establish and maintain professional relationships;

 - raise knowledge of the role and expertise of all professionals in the family law system; and

 - provide training in a multi-disciplinary way to network members.

 Family Law Pathways Networks are managed by a local steering committee which draws expertise across government, non-government and legal organisations.
 The Network is the primary organisation that brings all public, community and private service providers together including the Family Law Judiciary, Family Relationship Centre providers, Therapists, Private Legal Practitioners, Legal Aid NSW and Community Legal Centres.
 A Project Officer is employed to coordinate the day to day operations of the Network.

 Our purpose is to create a clear pathway for families making their way through the family law system.
 In order to provide a clear dispute resolution pathway for separating families, the family law system depends on cooperation between a range of service providers: the community sector, the Family Law Courts, government agencies and departments, the legal profession and the research sector.